 If oven roasting, cook for roughly 20 minutes until fully cooked.

 One the chicken is cooked, set aside to rest while you ready your other ingredients.
 At the time of serving, you will need to chop in into bite-size pieces.

 Chef’s tip: You can use the pita bread as is, but we suggest warming it slightly on whatever heat source you just finished cooking your chicken on.
 If you grilled, place it on the warm grill, flipping for 30 seconds so it warms but does not burn.
 If you used a pan, do the same in the pan.
 If you used an oven, place in the warm oven for 1 minute.

-Smear the warmed pita with hummus.
-(If using tzatziki -- see below -- do the same with that.)
+Smear the warmed pita with tzatziki, or if yogurt isn't your thing, try hummus.
 Next chop chicken into bite-size pieces and place on the pita.
 Now top with all veggies.
 Crumble some feta cheese over everything then sprinkle a pinch of salt and a squeeze of lemon and serve!

 Pairs well with potato wedges!